 Items are classified using the ACM scheme and information on the layout of this is posted on the ends of the shelves.
 Each classmark consists of a letter and two numbers; the second of these being a running number.
 Books are shelved in order of the letter first, and within each letter by the numbers.
 The letter ‘L’ before the running number indicates an item is in the booklocker, and a letter ‘Z’ signifies that it is in the oversize sequence.

 Staff and students may borrow items using the self-service terminal.
 You will need to scan the barcode on the back of your University card and the barcodes inside each book.
 The normal loan period is two weeks, or two days for items in the booklocker.
 Periodicals and reference books classified under A may not be borrowed.
 Please register with the librarian before borrowing for the first time.
+If you find you need to keep items beyond the due date, then you can make renewals from the Newton catalogue.
+Alternatively, please ask the librarian for assistance.

 If you have any queries then please ask the librarian or consult the full documentation available inside the library.